Each year, SCBO awards prizes for the best student publication and conference presentation.

 To be considered for the student paper award, papers must be first-authored by a student member of the SCB Oceania Section.
 Each member may only submit one publication to be considered for the award.
 Papers will be judged by the Board on their scientific merit, clarity, innovativeness, and relevance to conservation and management.
-Nominations for the 2019 student paper award will open in April 2019, and eligible papers must have a publication date between April 2018 and April 2019.
+The winner(s) will be awarded SCB membership or registration to an upcoming SCB conference.

 Student presentation award

 Our student presentation prize is awarded to the best presentation (talk, speed talk or poster) by an SCBO student member at our conference.
 In the years between our conferences, we may award a student prize for presentations given at the International Congress for Conservation Biology, or other conferences widely attended by our membership.
-Presentations will be judged by SCBO Board members attending the conference, and the winner(s) will be announced after the conference has finished.
-Presenters who do not nominate by e-mail prior to the conference will not be considered.
+The student presentation award will not be awarded in 2021.

 Previous student award recipients